Pietro Fittipaldi: FIA World Endurance Championship

-In May 2018, Fittipaldi broke both legs in a crash during qualifying for the 6 Hours of Spa-Francorchamps.
+In May 2018, at the 6 Hours of Spa-Francorchamps Fittipaldi suffered a high-speed crash in which his car lost steering and a wheel entered the cockpit, breaking both legs.
+Doctors initially projected a year’s recovery, but after rehabilitation aided by IndyCar medical personnel and the use of custom carbon-fiber braces, he returned to racing approximately two and a half months later.

 In January 2023, it was announced that Fittipaldi would drive full-time in the 2023 FIA World Endurance Championship for Jota Sport alongside David Heinemeier Hansson and Oliver Rasmussen.

+During his tenure in endurance racing, Fittipaldi underwent significant weight loss to optimize car performance, later gaining about 20 lb to meet the physical demands of IndyCar as he transitioned into that series.

 IMSA SportsCar Championship

 2025

 Following select starts in 2023 and 2024, Fittipaldi joined the 2025 IMSA SportsCar Championship full-time in LMP2 driving for Pratt Miller Motorsports.